 - Strong clinical judgment to ensure patient health and safety.

-DNP graduates work in clinical settings as well as administrative and leadership roles.
-They also work in public policy, public health, and education.
+DNP graduates work in clinical settings as well as administrative and They also work in public policy, public health, and education.
 The DNP is the highest professional degree in nursing, also called a terminal degree, and is considered the future of healthcare.
 Organizations that have endorsed the DNP position as transformative include the National Organization of Nurse Practitioner Faculties (NONPF), the Institute of Medicine (IOM), and the National Association of Clinical Nurse Specialists (NACNS).

 “Considering the complex needs of patients and the future direction of nursing practice, we believe that DNP preparation for practice in the Clinical Nurse Specialists (CNS) role will better position the CNS to meet the demands of an evolving healthcare system,” the NACNS said in a position paper

 Experts have been predicting healthcare professional shortages for decades, but more recent changes in federal legislation have hastened the shortfalls.
 By 2030, the United States will face a shortage of up to 43,000 primary care physicians, the Association of American Medical Colleges said.
 The American Nurses Association said about 500,000 RNs are expected to retire by 2022.

 At the same time, new federal healthcare laws have increased the need for medical professionals.
 The Affordable Care Act (ACA), also called Obamacare, has increased the demand for medical services.
 The law requires nearly all Americans have health insurance and expanded Medicaid coverage to tens of thousands of people previously uninsured.
 Much of the expansion happened in rural areas, where few doctors and nurses practice.